...

 Women are hardwired to feel like they are always in competition with other women around them.
 “She is just jealous of your beauty,” “she wishes she were me,” “she wants me to fail so she can take over.”

 Society has pitted women against each other in a caustic and blinding manner.
 For so long, it has been a man’s world so much that once a woman breaks through patriarchal boundaries and ascends to the top, she finds herself alone.
 When another woman comes close, she believes that her position is threatened, but we overlook the fact that there is room for more than one.
 We must intentionally create room for more women at the top.
+This enables us to witness more women in leadership positions which in turn leads to a more equitable workplace.
 Therefore, rather than saying “aurat hii aurat ki dushman hai,” we should work to make it simpler for other women, and help them avoid experiencing the same horrors we did.

 Picture credit: Pexel.com